Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Imagine you and your partner are both trying to date outside your relationship.
 But they have vastly more money than you do, meaning that they can date more often and do more expensive activities with their other partner(s.)
 This can be tough to navigate and can bring up feelings of envy, jealousy, and resentment if you don’t navigate it carefully.

-If you’re the person with significantly less money:
+Managing finances in polyamory if you’re the person with significantly less money:

 Is your partner willing to help you out financially so you can date more?
 Would you feel comfortable accepting that help?
 The answer to both these questions might be “no”, but it’s fair to ask.

 If not, it’s time to get creative with your own dating life.
-You might not be able to afford expensive dates, but there are plenty of equally nnice and meaningful things you can do without spending a fortune.
+You might not be able to afford expensive dates, but there are plenty of equally nice and meaningful things you can do without spending a fortune.
 If you don’t have another regular partner or are actively dating new people, you might also need to be more choosy about which dates you go on.
 Screen more thoroughly to ensure you’re spending your limited resources on the most promising potential dates, and seek out people who place little value on material wealth.

 Don’t forget to ask your partner for what you want, too.
 Are you feeling sidelined or neglected?
 Do you wish they’d take you on one of those fancy dates that they’re always going on with other people?
 Then tell them!
 And if you don’t want to hear so much about their activities with other people, you get to draw that boundary, too.

-If you’re the person with significantly more money:
+Managing finances in polyamory if you’re the person with significantly more money:

 Consider whether you’d be comfortable financially supporting your partner’s dating activities outside your relationship.
 Perhaps you could have a shared “dating pot” that you contribute to proportionally and can draw on for external dates.
 This can allow things to feel more balanced without your partner having to feel like they’re asking you for money (which can have uncomfortable “parental” implications for many people.)